Vazgen Sargsyan: Early stages and independence of Armenia

 The relative democratization of the Soviet regime under Mikhail Gorbachev's glasnost and perestroika policies since the mid-1980s gave rise to nationalism in the republics of the Soviet Union.
 In Armenia, the Karabakh movement gained widespread public support.
 Armenians demanded the Soviet authorities unify the mostly Armenian-populated Nagorno-Karabakh Autonomous Oblast (NKAO) of Azerbaijan with Armenia.
 In February 1988, the NKAO regional legislature requested the transfer of the region from the jurisdiction of Azerbaijan SSR to Armenian SSR, but it was rejected by the Politburo.
 Tensions between Armenians and Azerbaijanis further escalated with the pogrom in Sumgait.
 With both groups arming themselves, clashes became frequent, especially in the disputed Nagorno-Karabakh and the border areas of the two Soviet republics.
 In 1989 and 1990, Sargsyan took the command of Armenian volunteer groups fighting near Yeraskh, on the Armenian-Azerbaijani (Nakhchivan) border, not far from his hometown.

 By January 1990, he became part of the leadership of the Pan-Armenian National Movement.
 Sargsyan was elected to the Armenian parliament (the Supreme Council) in the May 1990 election.
 He served as the head of the Supreme Council Commission on Defense and Internal Affairs until December 1991.
 With his initiative, the Special Regiment was established in September 1990.
 Composed of 26 platoons and a total of 2,300 men, it was the first formal Armenian military unit independent from Moscow.
 It became the main base of the Armenian army in the following years.

 Armenian soldiers in Karabakh, early 1990s.

 By 1991, most Armenians from Azerbaijan and Azerbaijanis from Armenia were forced to move to their respective countries, as remaining in their homes became nearly impossible.
-Although Armenia had proclaimed its independence from the Soviet Union on 23 August 1990, it was not until on 21 September 1991, a month after the failed August Coup in Moscow, when the overwhelming majority of Armenians voted for the independence in a nationwide referendum.
+Although Armenia had proclaimed its independence from the Soviet Union on 23 August 1990, it was not until on 21 September 1991, a month after the failed August Coup in Moscow, when the overwhelming majority of Armenians voted for independence in a nationwide referendum.
 Levon Ter-Petrosyan, the leader of the Karabakh Committee and the head of the Supreme Council since 1990, was elected president of Armenia in October.